Syedkaif29/AI-Fitness-Coach-App/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

 ## 👨‍💻 Author

-Built with ❤️ for the Full Stack Developer role assignment
+Created by [Syedkaif29](https://github.com/Syedkaif29) - Built with ❤️ for the Full Stack Developer role assignment

 ## 🙏 Acknowledgments